Topics Map > LMS > Canvas

 SCORM / Learning Object Activity Report

 The quizzing tool in Canvas does not have as robust functionality as the quizzing tools in D2L and Moodle.
 For example, Canvas does not provide submission view controls and it does not support a number of quiz question types that are available in the other two LMSs.
+Canvas intends to role out a replacement for their current grading program in the medium future (Spring 2018), though it is currently unavailable.
 As of December 2016, the following quiz question types are not available in Canvas:

 - Significant Figures